Royiitian/23f1001348/README.txt

-extract both `rar` files in separate folders.
+extract both `zip` files in separate folders.

 for backend ("the one with the python files") :
 	open the project using > right click > open with vscode